Back to index of Scrabble pages by Donald Sauter.

 Additional Boards--around 15¢ a throw!

-Since you can't find these things just anywhere, I thought I'd show you some of the Anex-A-Gram boards created in the experimentation that finally led to Anex-A-Gram II.
+Since I did sink a lot of effort into perfecting Anex-A-Gram, and you can't find these things just anywhere, here are a few boards created in the experimentation that led to Anex-A-Gram II.

 First play INERTLY.

 First play READILY.